hongwang01/RCDNet/README.md

 2020.6.28   Fix the bug in the file "init_rain_kernel.m"

 2020.8.5    Add comment about self.conv in the file "../src/model/rcdnet.py"

+2020.10.20  Add the generalization description and fix the bugs about loading training data in the file "../for_spa/src/trainer.py"

 ## Contact
 If you have any question, please feel free to concat Hong Wang (Email: hongwang01@stu.xjtu.edu.cn)